gccloudone/aurora/content/en/team/monitoring-alerts/alert-cluster-level/_index.en.md

 - [**SSLCertExpiringSoon**]({{< ref "ssl-cert-expiring-soon" >}}): The SSL Certificate of the target will expire within the next 20 days.

 ### Cert Manager

-These alerts are defined [here](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/cert_manager).
+These alerts are defined in our [aurora-platform-charts](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/cert_manager).

 Refer to the [general Runbook for investigating cert-manager alerts]({{< ref "cert-manager" >}}).